stitchdata/docs/_saas-integrations/salesforce-marketing-cloud/v1/salesforce-marketing-cloud-v1.md

           6. Click **Save**.

 # https://developer.salesforce.com/docs/atlas.en-us.mc-app-development.meta/mc-app-development/api-integration.htm
-      - title: "Add an API Integration component to the package"
+      - title: "Add an API Integration component to the package and set permissions"
         anchor: "add-api-component-to-package"
         content: |
           After the package has been saved, you'll need to add a component and grant the required permissions.
 This will allow Stitch to connect to your {{ integration.display_name }} instance.